- Jonathan Adelsteincommissioner of the FCC. He has served on the Federal Communications Commission since 2002.

 ROBERT McCHESNEY: Devastating.

 JUAN GONZALEZ: Knight Ridder, which was arguably the chain with the highest quality newspapers in commercial newspapers, now is gone.
-And there’s cutbacks in every — and they’re gone even though their profit level was about 20% a year.
+And there’s cutbacks in every — and they’re gone even though their profit level was about 20 percent a year.
 It wasn’t enough.

 AMY GOODMAN: We want to thank you both for being with us.
 We have been talking with Jonathan Adelstein, a member of the Federal Communications Commission, as well as Bob McChesney, who is the co-founder of Free Press, that is running this National Media Reform Conference this weekend here in Memphis, Tennessee.
 Thousands are expected to attend.
 It begins this morning with a keynote address by Bill Moyers.
 And we will certainly bring you that in the coming days on Democracy Now!